Xperia XZ Premium: Will 4K HDR Display Phablet Finally Put Sony On The Map?

 — MercadoMagico.com (@mercadomagico) February 28, 2017

 Just like the Samsung Galaxy S8, the Sony Xperia XZ Premium would be equipped with the latest processor from Qualcomm, the Snapdragon 835 SoC, according to a PC Advisor report.
-While this means that Sony’s flagship device would be entering the market after the Galaxy S8’s rumored release this April, the Japanese tech giant was quick to state that the Xperia XZ Premium would be available for consumers sometime during spring 2017.
+While this means that Sony’s flagship device would be entering the market after the Galaxy S8’s rumored release this April, the Japanese tech giant was quick to state that the Xperia XZ Premium would be available for consumers sometime during Spring 2017.

 Just from looking at the device’s SoC, it is evident that Sony is sparing no expense with the Xperia XZ Premium.
 While the device’s RAM and internal storage are a bit underwhelming at 4GB and 32GB, the device’s display and its camera’s capabilities are more than enough to warrant serious consideration from smartphone aficionados.